-Diagnostic assessments provide more information on the specific needs of the learner to provide the appropriate intervention for the individual.
+Diagnostic Assessments provide more information on the specific needs of the learner to provide the appropriate intervention for the individual.

-A good diagnostic assessment is typically administered by someone with specialized training such as educational specialists, reading teachers, special educators, speech and language pathologists, and school psychologists to yield valid information.
+A good diagnostic assessment is typically administered by someone with specialized training, such as an educational specialist, reading teacher, special educator, speech and language pathologist, and school psychologist, to yield valid information.

-Progress Monitoring Assessments are used for students who have been identified through screening as atrisk for having difficulty in learning, including literacy.
-Students should be assessed at regular intervals at (e.g., weekly, biweekly, or monthly) and protocols should be in place to support ongoing communication among educators, additional support providers and guardians.4 In early learning, literacy skills might be assessed, as well as oral language development.
-For example, all Head Start grantees and state-funded pre-K classrooms in Hawai'i use Teaching Strategies GOLD® to assess a child's language development (e.g. listens to and understands increasingly complex language), as well as literacy skills (e.g. interacts during read-alouds and book conversations).
+Progress Monitoring Assessments are used for students who have been identified through screening as at-risk for having difficulty in learning, including literacy.
+Students should be assessed at regular intervals (e.g., weekly, biweekly, or monthly) and protocols should be in place to support ongoing communication among educators, additional support providers and guardians.
+In early learning, literacy skills might be assessed, as well as oral language development.
+For example, all Head Start grantees and state-funded pre-K classrooms in Hawai'i use Teaching Strategies GOLD® to assess a child's language development (e.g., listens to and understands increasingly complex language), as well as literacy skills (e.g., interacts during read-alouds and book conversations).

 Summative Assessments, as previously described, are designed to measure learning that has occurred over a specific time period following instruction.
 It is important to note that schools should not use the results of these assessments to bear down on specific reading comprehension standards or skills for isolated practice.
 Practice with comprehension specific skills in one text does not necessarily transfer or generalize to other texts.
-Being able to make an inference for example in a poem will not mean that a student will also be able to make an inference when reading a history textbook.5 Instead, teachers may want to use passages from the interim assessments to analyze student error patterns.
+Being able to make an inference, for example, in a poem will not mean that a student will also be able to make an inference when reading a history textbook.
+Instead, teachers may want to use passages from the interim assessments to analyze student error patterns.
 Going over these passages in class with students will help teachers and students clear up misconceptions and pinpoint the source of confusion.
-Getting an item wrong on this type of assessment may be due to an underlying reading problem and is likely not due to the mastery of a specific skill or strategy.6 list nor is it an endorsement of a particular product or assessment.
+Getting an item wrong on this type of assessment may be due to an underlying reading problem and is likely not due to the mastery of a specific skill or strategy.